DTUWindEnergy/WindEnergyToolbox/docs/install-manual-detailed.md

 ### Command line

 This guide will use the command line (aka command prompt) frequently.
-You can launch a Windows terminal as follows: press Start > and type command prompt.
+You can launch a Windows terminal as follows: press Start> and type "cmd" + <Enter>.
 A link to the command prompt should be visible now.

 In case you want an alternative, more capable windows terminal, you could consider using [ConEmu](https://conemu.github.io/) (this is optional).